 The Mode setting is delineated by the Vertex Maps because they depict the effect the best.
 Weighting is transferred from one tag to another.
 A Vertex Map (or Selection tag, Vertex Color tag, etc.) can also be placed in an Effector or Deformer where the respective weighting will be interpreted as an effect strength.

-The Mode options define how the weighting is transferred from the source (tag) to the target (Field effect or other tag).
-These settings are primarily used when transferring the weighting from one tag to another.
+The Mode options define how the weighting / values are transferred from the source (tag) to the target (Field effect or other tag).
 Since the object points are very rarely congruent, there are individually adjustable options available that can help.

 In this mode, an index number’s weighting will be transferred to the same index number of another object.
 This only works correctly if both objects have similar shapes and the same number of index numbers.
 Otherwise the weighting will repeat or will only be transferred in part.